Inc21/tic-tac-toe-pp2/README.md

 - I want to see clear rules and/or instructions for the game.
 - I want to be able to play this game regardless of my device screen size, power or network speed.
 - I want the site to visually pleasing and have good color contrast.
-- I want to see clear confirmation who’s turn it is.
-- I want to be able to easily keep  win/lose score.

 ### Returning user who is familiar with Tic-Tac-Toe game.